mahedee/my-learning-playground/linux/Linux-command.md

     - Example: ` ls -l | grep file` - search for the word 'file' in the output of the 'ls -l' command
     - Example: `cat file.txt | grep -v test1.txt` - display lines in file.txt that do not contain the word 'test1.txt'

-* __chmod__
-    - Command: `chmod [permissions] [file]`
-    - Description: Changes file permissions.
-    - Example: `chmod +x script.sh` - add execute permission to the file 'script.sh' for the owner user
-    - Example: `chmod 755 script.sh` - set the file 'script.sh' to have read, write, and execute permissions for the owner user, and read and execute permissions for the group and others
-    - Example: `chmod u+x script.sh` - add execute permission to the file 'script.sh' for the owner user only
-    - Example: `chmod go-rw file.txt` - remove read and write permissions for the group and others from the file 'file.txt'
-    - Example: `chmod a+rwx script.sh` - add read, write, and execute permissions for all (owner, group, and others) to the file 'script.sh'

 * __chown__
     - Command: `chown [user]:[group] [file]`